 Implementing portfolio allocation models in the cloud

 Aberdeen Asset Management bases many of its trade decisions and multi-asset class mandates on portfolio models generated with advanced machine learning algorithms.
 Analysts trained the models using factors such as monetary policy, corporate profits, interest rates, and implied volatilities.
-They backtested the trained models on more than 15 years of historical data using MATLAB Distributed Computing Server™ in the Microsoft® Azure cloud.
+They backtested the trained models on more than 15 years of historical data using MATLAB Parallel Server™ in the Microsoft® Azure cloud.
 After refining the techniques and incorporating them into their asset allocation algorithms, they now run the algorithms with large financial data sets on a distributed computing cluster.